Poseidon-DAO/backend-service/README.md

 - For users that minted during the drop
 - For users that have been holding before the next drop

+and one script for mints

+- Fetching the Guardians and syncing the users on database

 ## Running Scripts

 ### Fetching all users that minted during the drop